anz7re/eTweetXL/README.txt

 4. Select the current home users folder & within that find the directory titled ".z7"

-5. Within the ".z7" folder click the folder titled "autokit", then the folder titled "etweetxl"
+5. Within the ".z7" folder select the folder titled "autokit", then the folder titled "etweetxl"

-6. Find the "shell" folder, click that, then click the "win" folder
+6. Select the "shell" folder, then select the "win" folder

 7. Edit this path inside "show_etweetxl.vbs": ("C:\Users\EDITHERE\.z7\autokit\etweetxl\app\eTweetXL.xlsm")